 Even so, a coat of paint is still the least-expensive and fastest way to give your home a fresh new look.
 If you are still determined to paint your home regardless of the fact, it is a quite messy and heavy work; the following suggestions can help you to paint almost painlessly your house.

 1. Before Starting Do a Colour Test.

-There is absolutely, nothing more frustrating than getting half a room painted only to find that your chosen colour is too dark, too light or simply, a different shade that not match the overall look of the room.
+There is absolutely, nothing more frustrating than getting half a room painted only to find that your chosen color is too dark, too light or simply, a different shade that not match the overall look of the room.

-Therefore, it is a good idea to check your colour before starting to save time and money.
-For the finest results, paint a swatch from the floor to the ceiling; in this way you will see just if the chosen colour or hue fits into the overall look of your room.
+Therefore, it is a good idea to check your color before starting to save time and money.
+For the finest results, paint a swatch from the floor to the ceiling; in this way you will see just if the chosen color or hue fits into the overall look of your room.
 A two feet wide painted strip is enough to give you an idea how your room will look freshly painted.

 NOTE: However, if you plan to utilize primer as first coat, then you should apply first a coat of primer under your examination swatch.